nonono100/no/README.md

 ---

 ## ⚠️ Disclaimer
-These scripts are for **educational and security testing purposes only**. **Misuse may violate the terms of service of Roblox** and could result in bans or legal consequences.
-Use responsibly.
+These scripts are for **educational and security testing purposes only**.